-On the other end of the body weight spectrum is underweight (BMI <18.5 kg/m2), which is equally detrimental to population health.
-When compared to normal weight individuals (BMI 18.5-25 kg/m2), underweight individuals have significantly higher death rates with a Hazard Ratio of 2.27 and 95 percent confidence intervals (CI) = 1.78, 2.90 (Borrell & Samuel, 2014).
+On the other end of the body weight spectrum is underweight (BMI < 18.5 kg/m2), which is also detrimental to population health.
+When compared to normal weight individuals (BMI 18.5-25 kg/m2), underweight individuals have significantly higher death rates with a Hazard Ratio of 2.27 and 95 percent confidence intervals (CI) = 1.78, 2.90 (16).
+Individuals with a BMI < 18.5kg/m2 have been shown to be at a higher risk for adverse events, postoperative infection, and/or mortality following a surgical procedure (17, 18, 19, 20).
+BMI below normal parameters is a risk factor for developing severe illness from respiratory infections such as influenza and COVID-19 (21, 22).
+BMI below normal parameters can negatively impact both male and female fertility (23, 24).

-Poor nutrition or underlying health conditions can result in underweight (Fryer & Ogden, 2012).
-The National Health and Nutrition Examination Survey (NHANES) results from 2007-2010 indicate that women are more likely to be underweight than men (Centers for Disease Control and Prevention, 2012).
-However, all patients should be equally screened for underweight and followed up with nutritional counseling to reduce mortality and morbidity associated with underweight.
+Poor nutrition or underlying health conditions can result in underweight (25).
+The National Health and Nutrition Examination Survey (NHANES) results from 2007-2010 indicate that women are more likely to be underweight than men (26).
+However, all patients should be equally screened for underweight and followed up with nutritional counseling or another clinically appropriate intervention to reduce mortality and morbidity associated with underweight.